 It is my position and the Agency's policy and responsibility to take an aggressive and effective affirmative action approach to ensure fair and equal treatment for minorities, women, and disabled persons; to work to eradicate the effects of prior discrimination; to eliminate present barriers; and to work to retain protected group employees.
 The elimination of barriers is one of many positive benefits of affirmative action.
 Perhaps most important, is fuller utilization of human resources in employment.
-To that end, I am committed to the state's affirmative action efforts, to implementing this Affirmative Action Plan and to retaining protected group employees.
+To that end, I am committed to implementing this Affirmative Action Plan and to retaining protected group employees.